blayk11/blayk11/README.md

 ## 👋 Hey, I'm Caio

 > #### Reading data to understand real-world scenarios.
 > #### Creative, analytical, and hands-on by nature.
-I learn by doing, experiment with intent, and keep things practical.
+I learn through action, guided by intent, and grounded in practicality.
 > #### — Someone who solves problems with clarity and builds with purpose.

 ---